-Small Batch Blended and Packed in Canada at The Metropolitan Tea Company.
+Small Batch Blended and Packed in Canada.
 HACCP Certified.

 Cup Characteristics: Delicious green tea character with notes of toast.
 A haunting finish.

 In Japan, Bancha’s ancestral home, this grassy green brew has long been considered the journeyman of teas.
 This is to say that

 while the island nation has long been home to many notable tea varieties, Bancha is the cup most commonly consumed, and is

 considered by many to be the perfect drink for everyone from small children to the elderly.
 Bancha itself is notable for the fact

 that it is plucked from the same bushes as Sencha, arguably the best-known Japanese variety on the international stage.
 The

 difference is that the leaves used to produce Bancha are typically plucked after Sencha season, resulting in a coarser appearance

 that often includes some stalk and stem.
 The coarse quality of the loose leaf gives the tea a unique character, milder infusion